kbss-cvut/jopa-examples/jsonld/README.md

 Since JOPA does not understand SPARQL queries, uncommitted changes are not visible to queries during transaction.
 Therefore, the whole tests cannot be executed in one transaction, as is common in Spring applications.
 Instead, methods modifying the state of the repository must be executed using the Spring's `TransactionTemplate`.
 See `cz.cvut.kbss.jopa.jsonld.persistence.dao.BaseDaoTestRunner` for example and an explanation.

-## Running the Demo

-To run the demo, `mvn spring-boot:run` can be used.